bvr/bvr.github.io/_posts/2024-09-19-iterator-slice.md

 tags:
   - perl
   - Path::Class::Rule
+  - List::Util
   - Iterator::Simple
   - natatime
   - ihead
   - list
   - block_ok
 ---
-In one of [previous posts]({% post_url 2024-05-12-list-allutils %}) I mentioned the utility of `natatime` utility to process the list in blocks of defined size.
-This works nicely, but I often need same thing for an iterator, that is providing one item per a call.
+In a [previous post]({% post_url 2024-05-12-list-allutils %}), I discussed using the `natatime` function from the [List::Util][2] module to process a list in blocks of a defined size.
+This method works well, but I often need the same functionality for an iterator, which provides one item per call.
 For example

 ```perl
 use Path::Class::Rule;